 Kimberly Bryant, the founder and executive director of Black Girls CODE (BGC), a non-profit organization dedicated to "changing the face of technology."
 BGC introduces girls of color (ages 7–17) to the field of technology and computer science with a concentration on entrepreneurial concepts.

 Kimberly enjoyed over 25 years professional career in the pharmaceutical and biotech industries as an engineering manager in a series of technical leadership roles for various Fortune 100 companies like Genentech, Merck, and Pfizer.

-Since 2011, Black Girls CODE to grow from a local organization serving only the Bay Area, to an international organization with seven chapters across the U.S. and in Johannesburg, South Africa.
-Black Girls CODE has currently reached over 3000 students and continues to grow and thrive.
+Since 2011, Black Girls CODE has grown from a local organization—serving only the Bay Area—to an international organization with seven chapters across the United States and Johannesburg, South Africa.
+Black Girls CODE has over 3000 students and continues to grow.

-In 2012 Ms. Bryant received the Jefferson Award for Community Service.
-In 2013 she was selected by Business Insider as one of "The 25 Most Influential African-Americans in Technology,” and was also named to The Root 100 and the Ebony Power 100 lists.
-Also in 2013, Ms. Bryant was invited to the White House as a Champion of Change for her work in tech inclusion and for her focus on bridging the digital divide for girls of color.
+In 2013, she was selected by "Business Insider" as one of "The 25 Most Influential African-Americans in Technology" and named to "The Root 100" and the "Ebony Power" 100 lists.
+Also in 2013, Kimberly was invited to the White House as a champion of change for her work in tech inclusion and for her focus on bridging the digital divide for girls of color.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.